pei886/tp/docs/UserGuide.md

 Example:
 `project delete project/Fundraising Drive

+* Deleting a project does not delete its associated persons.

 ### Viewing a project: `project view`

 Views the summary of an existing project and its participants.